52binge/52binge.blog.source/inter/index.md

 >
 > I focused on financial bigdata collection, calculation, analysis and processing related dev work;
 >
-> This allowed me to get a deeper understanding of data warehouse modeling and spark etc..
+> This allowed me to get a deeper understanding of data warehouse modeling and spark knowledge..
 >
 > During my time there, I successfully build financial data warehouse projects that won the Company-level Business Breakthrough Award
 >